esadr/mlsvm/README.md

 Preprocess Data
 -------------
-The converted the data needs to be normalized.
+The converted data needs to be normalized.
 For normalization, mlsvm_zscore uses z-score normalization on the whole data including training and test parts.
 The results of normalization is stored in X_zsc_data.dat file and the lable are not changed.

 The k nearest neighbors are calculated using the normalized data using mlsvm_knn.
 The results are saved in two files for both minority and majority classes.